 Learn about signing in to the Admin Console, managing Experience Cloud user permissions and product profiles, and browser support.

-Managing users in the Admin Console introduces new terms, interfaces, and navigation.
-The following information describes these changes and provides links to additional help resources.
-This help supplements the information in the Enterprise Administration User Guide for all Adobe cloud products.
+The following information is specifically for Experience Cloud applications.
+This information supplements the broader administrative information in the Enterprise Administration User Guide for all Adobe cloud products.

-For example in Analytics, you can configure a collection of reporting tools, such as Analysis Workspace and Report Builder, along with report suites, metrics, dimensions, and so on.
-You can permission users to a product profile by adding them to the profile.
-See Assign Analytics access permissions to a product profile on this page.
+For example, in Analytics you can configure a collection of reporting tools, such as Analysis Workspace and Report Builder, along with report suites, metrics, and dimensions.
+You can grant permission to a product profile by adding users to the profile.

 User Account Migration